gurkult/gurkbot/README.md

    pipenv run python -m bot

    ```
-5. Lint and format your code properly (use black or flake8), and push changes `git push origin <name of new remote branch>`
+5. Lint and format your code properly (use black or flake8), and push changes `git push -u origin <name of new remote branch>`